In the crowded space of digital signage solutions, picking one is becoming increasingly difficult.

 Don’t Ask These Questions

-During a typical 8-10 week evaluation process, we respond to approximately 12-15 technical questions.
+During a typical 8-10 week evaluation process to vet digital signage providers, we respond to approximately 12-15 technical questions.
 While most are relevant and critically important, there are other questions we get asked ALL THE TIME, but in a very imprecise way that leaves a lot to interpretation.

 Here are some of our (not-so) favorite questions: